How Long Can a Tenant Stay After the Lease Expires?

 Landlord Options After Lease Expiration

 When a lease term ends, landlords have several options for managing the property and addressing the tenant’s next steps.
 Whether it’s renewing the lease, switching to a month-to-month agreement, or requesting the tenant vacate, understanding these choices helps landlords make informed decisions.
+However, landlords should do certain things before eviction by the law to ensure a smooth process.
 Let’s explore these options and the legal implications for each.

 Renewing the Lease